AdamReinwalds/Portfolio/README.md

-My portfolio built in vanilla html, css and js.
+My portfolio built in html, css and js.